 Ezgi Mercan: is a research scientist at the Seattle Children's Craniofacial Center, where she applies statistical shape analysis and modeling to study 3D skull growth in craniofacial skeleton both in normal and patient populations.
 Ezgi holds a PhD in Computer Science from University of Washington.

-Shan Shan: is a senior graduate student at the Duke University Department of Mathematics working under the supervision of Dr. Ingrid Daubechies.
-She works on developing new methods to establish landmark-free correspondence of biological shape.
+Shan Shan: is a post-doctoral fellow at the Duke University Department of Evolutionary Anthropology.
+She works on developing new methods to establish landmark-free correspondence of biological shape and holds a PhD in Statistics also from Duke University.